-The Office for National Statistics (ONS) aims to provide a high quality service that meets the needs of our customers.
+The Office for National Statistics (ONS) aims to provide a high-quality service that meets the needs of our customers.
 When we engage with our customers, we expect our staff to be polite and helpful, to show respect, be professional, take pride in their work and always want to do better.

 We welcome feedback when you think we are doing well and on how we could improve.
 We know that despite our best efforts, things do not always go smoothly.
-If you think we have made a mistake or haven't met your expectations, you can let us know.
+If you think we have made a mistake or have not met your expectations, you can let us know.
 We will treat your complaint in confidence, resolve it as promptly as possible, learn from it and take action to improve.
 Above all, we want to be responsive, fair and efficient in the way we handle your complaint and to do our best to put matters right quickly.

 What this complaints procedure covers

 This procedure covers complaints about the conduct or actions of ONS staff in the course of our business where it has affected you directly.
-It also covers complaints about deficiencies in the services provided by ONS.
+It also covers complaints about deficiencies in the services provided by the ONS.